 It's nearly here!
 Super Bowl Sunday is fast approaching and we could barely be more excited.
 Two of this season's very best teams - the San Francisco 49ers and Kansas City Chiefs - have made it and will soon do battle in football's biggest game of all.

-You won't need us to tell you that the Super Bowl has now way transcended a mere sporting event (the most watched sporting event around the globe, no less!).
+But then, the Super Bowl has become more than merely a game of football - it's transcended the world of sport and become a cultural pinnacle in itself.
 Just like the premiere of The Mandalorian or the final season of Game of Thrones - the Super Bowl is now a major cultural, entertainment extravaganza.

 - Get cheaper streaming with the best Hulu plans and prices

 - Discover the best Super Bowl TV deals (US only)

 - Don't miss out if you're overseas - see the best VPN services